QSTPT/Streaming-Chat-Bot/README.md

 #

+### How to install dependencies?
+- clone the repo
+- pip install -e .

+#

 ### Why not SSE instead of Websocket?
 SSE is made for one line communication, user **can't** send events when Ai is mid response; which means no `Stop Generating` which is **bad**.